-The stress and anxiety of separation can be an impact of single parenting, where everything from your child’s school achievements to how well they relate to their peers will take a toll on you.
+The stress and anxiety of separation can impact single parenting, where everything from your child’s school achievements to how well they relate to their peers will take a toll on you.
 That’s why taking steps to reduce their stress and anxiety is vital.

 If your child is old enough to understand, explain to them the stress you’re suffering is not their fault.
 Reassure them that you love them and will always be there for them.

-In this TEDx video, Austeja Landsbergiene, Ph.D., CEO, and founder of a private chain of pre-schools in Latvia and Lithuania, talks about effective parenting based on memories, not expectations.
+In this TEDx video, Austeja Landsbergiene, Ph.D., CEO, and founder of a private chain of pre-schools in Latvia and Lithuania, talk about effective parenting based on memories, not expectations.